chimera-linux/cports/Usage.md

   to access the network from within.
 This enforces the policy of having to fetch all of their files ahead of time.
 Checksums are enforced for those files.
 * Isolated - the sandbox does not have access to the outside file system.
-* Unprivileged - after the fetch stage, all namespace types are unshared.
+* Unprivileged - after the `fetch` phase, all namespace types are unshared.

 When building a package, the following happens, in simplified terms: